Tehhs/Shelby/readme.md

 # Progress

-* (current) Build and perfect the custom parser
+* (done) Build and perfect the custom parser
-* Use parser to compile Shelby code into json
+* (current) Use parser to compile Shelby code into json
 * Use json ot build into NASM
 * NASM to executable